 In the event of severe weather, the WCARES Weather Net will be activated.
 This directed net is open to all Amateurs.
 All stations are asked to restrict reports to the NWS reporting criteria given by the net control operator during activation.

 The WCARES net is held each Monday at 1900 (7PM) CT through the linked repeater system.
 The net is a directed net; all traffic and comments should be directed through the net control operator.
 The net is open to all Amateurs.

-On the first net of each month, stations are asked to use alternative power if possible to communicate with the net as an exercise in emergency readiness.
-Whether you have alternative power sources or not, when checking in, please provide your power source; if you forget to provide this information, Net Control will prompt you.
-As always, be brief and concise: “battery”, “ht”, “mobile”, “backup generator”, “station battery”, “commercial” etc.
+On the first net of each month, stations are asked to use alternative power (battery, generator, solar etc.) if possible to communicate with the net as an exercise in emergency readiness.
+However, do not give your power source when checking in by voice.

 On the third net of each month, an alternate frequency net will be held immediately afterwards.

 On net Mondays, you can check in to the net via Winlink: